 - 2.3.11 The network should support fax transmissions between the ground and mobile users.
-(O) - 2.3.12 Where fax functionality is provided, it shall be possible to interrupt the fax to make or receive a high priority voice or data call.
+(O) - 2.3.12 Where fax functionality is provided, it shall be possible to interrupt the fax to make or receive calls with a higher priority.
 (M)